 What is cloud storage?

-There are 3 types of cloud storage for enterprises: Public cloud storage, private cloud storage, and hybrid cloud storage.
+There are 3 types of cloud storage: public cloud storage, private cloud storage, and hybrid cloud storage.
 There are also 3 ways to format this storage: As blocks, files, or objects.
-Each format has its pros and cons (blocks are faster, files are easier to understand, and objects work best with cloud-native applications packaged in containers), but some software-defined cloud storage products are able to combine all 3 formats into a unified, easy-to-deploy solution.
+Each format has its pros and cons (blocks are faster, files are easier to understand, and objects work best with quick moving workloads), but some software-defined cloud storage products can combine all 3 formats into a unified, easy-to-deploy solution.

 How does cloud storage work?

 Data can be acted upon as short-term memory or archived as long-term memory.
 The short-term memory is handled by random-access memory (RAM), which is responsible for processing and remembering all requests and actions during the time a computer processes specific computations (known as tasks).
 Once all computations are complete, the data can be stored as long-term memory among different storage volumes, some of which may exist as clouds.